tipi-build/docs/0200-key-principles.md

 CMake RE helps tackling the biggest challenges in native development :

+- Build reproducibility for CMake
+- Long build times
+- Dependencies management

+by giving developers:

 - Hermeticity & Reproducibility for CMake
-- Build Caching
-- Package Management via compatible but enhanced CMake `FetchContent`
 - Build Remoting and Distribution

-by giving developers:

-- Smart dependencies fetching and build caching: no need to bother about packages
+- enhanced CMake `FetchContent` for smart dependencies fetching and build caching: no need to bother with packages
-- Powerful cross-platform parallel build and test cloud environments
+- Powerful cross-platform parallel build and test environments in the cloud
 - Build toolchain fully included and extensible for Linux, macOS, and Windows or custom platforms

 ### Full compatibility & Full Flexibility

-One of the overarching design criteria behind CMake RE is to offer every developer to augment their CMake experience, while allowing a functional workflow when builds are run with plain CMake.
+One of the overarching design thoughts of CMake RE is to augment every developer's CMake experience while keeping a functional plain `cmake` workflow.

+By simply replacing the `cmake` command with `cmake-re` you build gains:

-- Local Containerized Reproducible Builds
+- Local containerized reproducible builds
+- Build caching
-- Supporting custom self-hosted build runners
+- Remote builds in custom self-hosted build runners
 - Access to fully managed autoscaled cloud build runners
+- Build distribution

 ### Build from sources without paying the cost